Last updated on March 13th, 2019 at 08:48 am

 Polish Your Skills

-Lawn care maintenance is also very physical work.
-A lot of the equipment you’ll be handling is heavy, and you’ll be moving around a lot on a full-time schedule.
+Moreover, a lot of the equipment you’ll be handling is heavy.
+You’ll be moving around a lot on a full-time schedule.
 Your body will need to be up to the task, and if it’s not, you’ll have to get it in shape.

 Mind the Weather